roman-milk/roman-milk.github.io/slut-addict.md

+===

- ****** Slut Addict: Tricia ****** byMetatronlive© During my whole life, I have been attracted by women some people like to call sluts.
+During my whole life, I have been attracted by women some people like to call sluts.
 I like to call them goddesses.
 My first encounter with one of those goddesses was when I was 18.
 Here's what happened.

  It was my senior year in high school, and as it is with every red blooded male, I was very much into sex.
 I had had my share of girls until then, and wasn't exactly what you call a virgin.
 My girlfriend at that time was a sweet girl from my neighborhood, and although I thought I loved her, she was somehow too timid regarding sex.
 Of course, we did have sex at least twice a week, and she seemed to enjoy it, but whenever I proposed something out of the ordinary, she used to become really icy, trying to distract me from whatever "perversion" I was trying to convince her of.